 Botox (Botulinum toxin injections) are FDA approved for prevention of migraine.
 The mechanism is thought to be a blocking of sensory nerves in the head, not through paralysis of muscles in the head.
-There is also some thought that it works by acting on CGRP.
+There is also some evidence that it works by acting on CGRP.
 A recent review of Botox for Migraine, published in JAMA, is that of Jackson et al (2012).

 There are a large number of papers supporting the use of Botox for migraine, all referencing the same study called the "PREEMPT" study.
 The PREEMPT study was funded by the company that sells Botox -- Allergan.
 Of course, studies funded by groups that have a vested interest in the results should be viewed with skepticism, as investigators may be reluctant to "bite the hand that feeds them".
 Others have also noted in print that the authors of headache studies often seem to be heavily funded by the manufacturors of the drugs that they are studying, which should lead one to question the headache literature in general, as well as the Botox literature in particular.

 We are also unsure why so many authors have published similar articles about the same study and group of subjects.
 One would think that one paper would be enough.
 Instead, there has been large cluster of repetitive papers.
 This is a situation where while there are many papers claiming a benefit, they are all about the same group, an in reality, should be viewed as a single paper.